opencontainers/distribution-spec/spec.md

 ##### Pulling Blobs

 To pull a blob, perform a `GET` request to a url in the following form:
-[2a](#Endpoints) `/v2/<name>/blobs/<digest>`
+`/v2/<name>/blobs/<digest>` <sup>[end-2](#endpoints)</sup>

 `<name>` is the namespace of the repository, and `<digest>` is the blob's digest.

-A GET request to an existing blob URL MUST provide the expected blob, with a reponse code that MUST be `200 OK`.
+A GET request to an existing blob URL MUST provide the expected blob, with a response code that MUST be `200 OK`.

 If the blob is not found in the registry, the response code MUST be `404 Not Found`.

 #### Push

-Pushing an image works in the opposite order as a pull: the blobs making up the layers are pushed first, and the manifest last.
+Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
+Strictly speaking, content can be uploaded to the registry in any order, but a registry MAY reject a manifest if it references blobs that are not yet uploaded, resulting in a `BLOB_UNKNOWN` error <sup>[code-1](#error-codes)</sup>.

 ##### Pushing blobs